SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 :::

-2. Many people are utilising Microsoft Teams, and storing files there.
-While Teams still uses SharePoint in the backend, it is much easier to browse through documents than link and view wiki pages.
+2. Many people are using Microsoft Teams, and storing files in there - sometimes not using SharePoint at all.
+While Teams still uses SharePoint in the backend, it is much easier to browse through Documents than link and view wiki pages.

 ![Figure: Browsing files in Teams](teams-browsing-files.png)